This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 This is a one-way expedition and we anticipate most teammates will utilise some public transport to reach the start and end point.

 Train.
-The nearest train station to the start point in Glencoe is the Bridge of Orchy.
+There is a train station in Crianlarich just a short walk from the team hotel.
 There are currently 3 trains per day from Glasgow and there may be greater choice closer to departure as the current temporary timetables become less restricted.
 For your departure, Perth is a major city with many trains per day back to Glasgow or other cities.
-Bridge of Orchy and Perth are also both stops on the Caledonian Sleeper services from London to Scotland.
+Perth is also both stops on the Caledonian Sleeper services from London to Scotland.

 Visas and Entry Requirements